zackstout/Footprint-Extended/README.md

 - [x] Popup FAQ like on footprintproject.io site (this will be easy with md-tooltip.   ...
 This was overly hasty).
   - [x] Aha, finally found the hack to make `md-tooltip` work with multi-lines (need to use `!important` in the css).
   - [ ] Should probably put similar one on the Footprint upload modal.
-  - [ ] Also, it's a big issue that they don't work if they don't have enough height space.
+  - [ ] Also, it's a BIG issue that they don't work if they don't have enough height space.
+  - [ ] Would also be nice to get the width of their hover-activation element constrained.
 - [ ] Give diesel higher priority in CSV.
 - [x] Add total to donut chart. (or at least make it visible somewhere).
 Ok it's showing below.
  - [ ] No styling yet.